tokinifubara/Creative-Making/README.md

 Workshop: Exploring p5 Libraries, HTML and CSS

 Did you find a video on coding and design you really want to share?
 Did you make a video on coding and design you really want to share?
 Bring it to this session.

+**Assignment**:

+Experiment with earlier works to see how you can expand on them to create your programs for your final portfolio.
+You will need to bring your experimentations to next week's class.

 ---